By: Natalie Elmhurst

 Updated: 5/13/2026

 Sliding doors are a beautiful addition to any home, creating a seamless flow between indoor and outdoor spaces.
 However, windows this size bring in a great deal of natural light.
-If the doors are in your bedroom or living room, you'll likely want to invest in window treatments for sliding glass doors to maintain privacy and have more control over lighting.
-With the right window treatments, you can effectively block UV rays and reduce glare, while still maintaining breathtaking views.
+If the doors are in your bedroom or living room, you'll likely want to invest in window treatments for sliding doors to maintain privacy and have more control over lighting.
+With the right window coverings for sliding doors, you can effectively block UV rays and reduce glare, while still maintaining breathtaking views.

 The best window treatments for sliding glass doors are made with a side-to-side operation.
 The side-to-side movement ensures the door is fully functional and easy to use.
 However, while this functionality is ideal, it’s not the only choice you have available.
 Here's a look at our top five choices:

-Vertical blinds have long been a common sliding door window treatment.
+Vertical blinds have long been a popular choice for sliding door blinds.
 But just because they are a classic doesn’t mean these window coverings are stodgy and outdated.
 Contemporary vertical blinds have a clean, modern aesthetic, and you can find them in an array of diverse colors and materials.
 The louvers themselves can be texturized for more great design options.
 For an extra stylish touch, look for louvers with a graceful S-shape, which adds an interesting ripple-fold effect that looks lovely whether the blinds are still or in motion.

-Speaking of motion, vertical blinds are optimal window coverings for sliding glass doors thanks to their side-to-side functionality.
-Depending on the type of doors you have, you can opt for blinds with one-way or split-draw operation; with either choice, high-quality blinds glide easily and quietly.
+Speaking of motion, these blinds for sliding glass doors are an optimal window covering choice thanks to their side-to-side functionality.
+Depending on the type of doors you have, you can opt for sliding door blinds with one-way or split-draw operation; with either choice, high-quality blinds glide easily and quietly.

 Like vertical blinds, vertical cellular shades provide plenty of coverage for sliding doors or large windows.
 The look and structure, however, are very different.